-Filter Island cleans the new Chicago River by filtering pollutants in a series of large scale bio-cells.
-Polluted water flows into Filter Island over a shallow waterfall at the northern edge of the new island.
-Through a series of wetlands and bio-pools polluted water is cleaned of contaminates before being discharged into the lake.
+Filter Island cleans the new Chicago River by filtering pollutants in a series of large-scale biocells.
+Polluted water flows from the river into Filter Island over a shallow waterfall at the northern edge of the new island.
+Through a series of wetlands and biopools, polluted water is cleaned of contaminates before being discharged into the lake.
 The ratio of water cleansing landscape to park program landscape flips as the park extends southward.
-Park programs range from ecological wetlands, marshes, and fields to cultural programs such as swimming pools, water parks, sports courts, and playgrounds.
+Park programs range from wetlands, marshes, and fields to swimming pools, water parks, sports fields, and playgrounds.
 The whole island is wrapped in beaches and breakwaters.
 A new dry-dock transfer exchange accommodates boat traffic between the river and the lake.